 So, she invites me to a meeting in Eagle House, 6th Floor, I think.
 And my-oh-my… That’s a superbly motivational meeting.
-People are giving testimonies of how right they are, how they quit employment and school to become very very rich.
+People are giving testimonies of how well they are doing, how they quit employment or school to become very very rich.
 This year, the top “managers” are going to holiday in the US or some other country.

 It gets me dreaming, this GNLD meeting.

 Registration is Sh.
 6,300 which I promptly pay.
 (Remember I saved some money when I went to Visions Institute of Professionals rather than KCA?).
-Yeah, so I pay and forth to convince people.
+Yeah, so I pay and go forth to convince people.
+Create my hierarchy of underlings and prospecting millionaires.
 Esther, my manager, tells me I don’t have to convince people.
 I can identify people and she will do the rest.

 2 months later, and I don’t have a single follower.
 Maybe that’s why I’m not a pastor.
 I can’t convince people to do shit.

 And there is another major detail that was conveniently left out: I have to buy and sell products worth Sh.
 6000 or so (I think)!
-That’s should shitty… Why didn’t anyone tell me that?
-Esther again tells me no problem if I can’t sell, she will have someone sell it for me and give me the money to buy another one.
+That’s shitty.
+Why didn’t anyone tell me that?
+Esther again tells me hakuna shida if I can’t sell, she will have someone sell it for me and give me the money to buy another one.
 The catch?
 Buy the most expensive thing and break it down into small packages.
 It was a cleaning liquid.
 That was another Sh.
 3,600.